How it works: Shopify to Meta Conversions API (CAPI)

-The Conversions API (CAPI) lets Meta Ads users share customer actions from the servers directly to Meta.
+The Conversions API (CAPI) lets Littledata share customer actions from Shopify's servers directly to Meta.
 CAPI works alongside the Meta Pixel to help you improve the performance, measurement and data collection of your Meta campaigns, including Facebook Ads and Instagram Ads.
-Meta CAPI is not a replacement for Meta Pixel -- instead, it is an enhancement that enables deeper, first-party data to help you understand performance in more detail and run more effective ads.

 Littledata makes this data more accurate and reliable, so that your campaigns reach the right shoppers at the right time.
 Benefits include: